adur1990/Pass-for-macOS/README.md

 ### The extension
 The extension has two modes.
-You can click the toolbar item or use a shortcut.
+You can click the toolbar item or use the same shortcut as the host app uses.

 #### Toolbar
 <img src="Screenshots/extension.png" width="500">